News

 MassWildlife’s Freshwater Sportfishing Awards Program recognizes anglers who catch exceptional freshwater fish from Massachusetts waters that are open to the public.
 Anglers who catch fish that meet a minimum weight or length can submit proof of their catch and receive a bronze pin.
 Gold pins are awarded to anglers who catch the largest fish in each species category.

-Angler of the Year awards are given to the person who catches the most species that meet the minimum weight or length requirements in a given category.
+Angler of the Year awards are given to the person who catches the most species that meet the minimum weight or length requirements in each category.

-• Matthew Power of Auburn is the Catch and Keep Adult Angler of the Year.
-He caught 4 of the 22 eligible species.
+• Cam Tucker of Gill is the Adult Catch and Keep Angler of the Year.
+He caught 15 of the 24 eligible species.

-• Andrew Langley of Peabody is the Catch and Release Angler of the Year.
-He caught 19 of the 22 eligible species.
+• Andrew Langley of Peabody is the Adult Catch and Release Angler of the Year.
+He caught 22 of the 24 eligible species.

-• 4 new Catch and Release state records were set.
+• 2 new Catch and Keep state records were set and 5 new Catch and Release state records were set.

 Enter your catch and join the fun!